Extrosoph/Discord-Bot/README.md

 TODO:
 =======
 1. Fix the role removal function as it doesn`t remove the role if the reaction is removed
-2. Add a checker to the anime adds function to not add if it is already on the bulletin
-3. Fix why the announcement is send the message twice in the bulletin

 Git commands:
 ============